Cape Sable Island: Shipwrecks

 Cape Sable is the centre of a busy fishing area and an important landfall for shipping in the Age of Sail.
-This traffic produced many shipwrecks such as the SS Hungarian in 1862 and the schooner Codseeker in 1877.
+This traffic produced many shipwrecks such as the SS Hungarian in 1860 and the schooner Codseeker in 1877.

 Climate

-Cape Sable Island has an humid continental climate (Köppen climate classification Dfb), with significant maritime influence.
+Cape Sable Island has an oceanic climate (Köppen climate classification Cfb) using the -3 C isotherm, or a warm-summer humid continental climate (Köppen Dfb) using the 0 C isotherm.
 The surrounding waters result in cooler summers, but milder winters, with less snowfall, than the rest of Nova Scotia.
-Summer temperatures are very low for the latitude (the same latitude as Toulouse), and the climate borders the subpolar oceanic (Köppen Cfc) type.
+Summer temperatures are very low for the latitude (the same latitude as Toulouse), and the climate borders the subpolar oceanic (Köppen Cfc) or subarctic climate (Köppen Dfc) type.
 At the peak of summer, in late August and early September, daily average high temperatures is around 15 °C. Winters are wet and windy, but warm for Atlantic Canada.
 Snowfall is moderately heavy, but winter brings less snow than in most other locations in Atlantic Canada, which commonly average much more snow per winter season (for example, Sydney, Nova Scotia [283 cm] and St. John's, Newfoundland [335 cm]).
 Summers on Cape Sable Island are cool with much more stable weather when compared to winters.
 Due to surrounding cool ocean waters, summer thunderstorms are very rare, but low clouds and fog are common.
 The strong influence of the Atlantic Ocean also produces exceptionally strong seasonal lag.
 On average, the coldest month is February, while the warmest month is September, coming in slightly warmer than August, and October is slightly warmer than June.

 The island lies in the path of Nor'easters, which reach maximum frequency and intensity in winter, meaning this area's wettest months on average are December and January.
 Tropical weather systems, including, rarely, hurricanes can occur occasionally, generally entering the area from the south or southwest, with the greatest risk in September and October.
 Cape Sable Island is also prone to bouts of thick fog.
 Over the years the Cape's storms, and the close proximity of the island to shipping routes, has led to a substantial number of shipwrecks.
 The most tragic was the wreck of the SS Hungarian in February 1860 with the loss of over 200 lives.
 A lighthouse was established at the tip of Cape Sable in the next year.